|

 built at Athens an octagonal marble tower, and, on the several sides of the octagon, had representations

-Further on he describes that even the town-planning has to be done according to the octagonal scheme of the
+of the winds carved opposite their several currents.
+Book I. c.
+VI: 4 | Further on he describes that even the town-planning has to be done according to the octagonal scheme of the

 winds.
 It seems that Leonardo incorporated, in multiple layers, the whole cannon suggested by Vitruvius.
 It is a strange coincidence